mnmcfadd/TV_Commercial_Segmentation/README.txt

-IST 718 - Big Data Analytics
+Big Data Analytics

-Commercial Segmentation
+Commercial Segmentation Project

-Final Deliverables (Software Required - Python3):

-'FinalProj_Report.pdf' - Final report document, contains all relevant information about data, analysis, and results.

-'BDA_FinalProj_Submission.ipynb' - Final Jupyter Notebook to produce all relevant graphs and results relating to the project.
+'BDA_NB.ipynb' - Jupyter Notebook to produce all relevant graphs and results relating to the project.

-Data:

-'tv+news+channel+commercial+detection+dataset' - Folder containing all data files in plain text format, and README file describing data.
+'data' - Folder containing all data files in plain text format, and README file describing data.